runtimerevolution/knowledge-base/docs/rails/on_boarding/chapter_III.md

 > create a simple rails application MVC
 > open a git repository and give access to your tutor
-> IF you have time deploy it, you can choose the platform (render.com, heroku.com, etc ...)
+> IF you have time deploy it, you can choose the platform (render.com, heroku.com)

+Let's build an application from scratch.
+The application will have as its theme the sale of ebooks online.
+A virtual store where you will have sellers and buyers.
+You won't have to implement the cart's logic, but some functionalities related to some actions that are performed when buying an item.

+As previously mentioned, all the points below are generic, it is up to the developer who develops to build an architecture consistent with the proposed objective

- - List item
+ - List item (ebooks)
  - Add navigation menu with ebook and users
- - Create CRUD for the user
+ - Create CRUD for the user (seller or a buyer)
  - Update Status of the user (enable or disable)
  - Create CRUD for Ebooks
  - Update Status for the Ebook (Draft, Pending, Live)